 The Cambridgeshire and West Suffolk Housing Needs of Specific Groups study (GL Hearn, 2021) records the total number of entries collectively and individually as at 2019/2020 on all the self and custom build registers in the housing market area.
-To assess the likely continuing demand for self and custom build plots, GL Hearn have calculated that this historic data equates to approximately 250 new entries each year on the register for Greater Cambridge.
+To assess the likely continuing demand for self and custom build plots, GL Hearn have calculated that this historic data equates to approximately 250 new entries each year on the registers across the housing market area, and approximately 164 new entries each year on the register for Greater Cambridge.
 The study recognises that there is nothing to prevent individuals or groups of individuals registering on more than one self and custom build register, and therefore there is likely to be double counting of demand across the study area and country.
 The study sets out that Councils do not have an option to reduce the provision of self and custom build plots to take account of this.